Background Modeling for Double Higgs Boson Production: Density Ratios and Optimal Transport: Background Modeling via Optimal Transport

 \section{Background Modeling via Optimal Transport}

-The methodology described in the previous section hinged upon the ability of the classifier $\hat\psi$ to accurately extrapolate from the Control Region to the Signal Region, implying that the $3b$ and $4b$ intensity functions vary smoothly across these two regions.
-The validity of this assumption is difficult to verify in practice, and motivates us to develop a distinct approach with a complementary modeling assumption.
-In this section, rather than extrapolating the discrepancy between the $3b$ and $4b$ intensity functions, we will extrapolate the discrepancy between the intensity functions in the Control and Signal Regions, as illustrated in Figure \ref{fig:all_methods}.
+The methodology described in the previous section hinged upon the ability of the classifier $\hat\psi$ to accurately extrapolate from the Control Region to the Signal Region, implying that the $3b$ and $4b$ intensity functions in the latter region are constrained by their values in the former region.
+The validity of this assumption is difficult to verify in practice due to the blinding of the $4b$ signal region which motivates us to develop a distinct approach with a complementary modeling assumption.
+In this section, rather than extrapolating the discrepancy between the $3b$ and $4b$ intensity functions, we will extrapolate the discrepancy between the Control and Signal Region intensity functions, as illustrated in Figure \ref{fig:all_methods}.

-We cannot use a density ratio to quantify the discrepancy between intensity functions in the Control and Signal Regions, because these regions are disjoint.
-We will instead use the notion of a {\it transport map}, which will be defined in the sequel.
+We cannot use a density ratio to quantify the discrepancy between the intensity functions in the Control and Signal Regions, because these regions are disjoint.
+We will instead use the notion of a {\it transport map}, which will be defined below.
 In order to employ transport maps, it will be convenient to normalize all intensity functions throughout this section.
 That is, we will define an estimator for $\binten_4^s$ by separately estimating the probability measure $P_4^s = \binten_4^s/\binten_4^s(\calGsr)$ and the normalization $\binten_4^s(\calGsr)$.
-More generally, we write \begin{linenomath} \end{linenomath} to denote the four population-level probability measures, with corresponding empirical measures \begin{linenomath} \end{linenomath}
+More generally, we denote by \begin{linenomath} \end{linenomath} the four population-level probability measures, with corresponding empirical measures \begin{linenomath} \end{linenomath}